godot-escoria/escoria-demo-game/docs/items.md

 * [item] - a `TextureRect` with an `item.gd` script attached and the properties you want to use for this item
     * ...

 You can also use an `Area2D` for your background item with a `CollisionPolygon2D` child node, which lets you draw the outline of the item directly in the editor.
-Do note, however, that the latter only works with a `Sprite` background with the `background_area.gd` script attached.

 * [item] - an `Area2D`  with an `item.gd` script attached and the properties you want to use for this item
     * `CollisionPolygon2D` which defines the shape of the item